Connect with us

 Gogla has assured that it is working with the government to monitor the importation of solar products to stop counterfeits from entering the country.

-Judy Mwangi who sells various solar products on Luthuli Avenue in Nairobi agrees that genuine businesses are doing poorly despite the fact that more Kenyans are now turning to solar – blaming the situation on counterfeits.
+Judy Mwangi who sells various solar products on Luthuli Avenue in Nairobi agrees that genuine businesses are doing poorly even though more Kenyans are now turning to solar – blaming the situation on counterfeits.

-She urged the government to crack down on unscrupulous dealers many of whom operate their shady businesses openly in most major towns.
+She urged the government to take decisive action against unscrupulous dealers who openly operate shady businesses in major towns.

-Jimmy Njai, Head of Sales at Generic Energy recently lamented that the increase in the number of counterfeit solar products had significantly slowed down his business to one of its lowest points in history.
+Jimmy Njai, Head of Sales at Generic Energy recently lamented that the increase in counterfeit solar products had significantly slowed down his business to one of its lowest points in history.

-Kenya, which receives insolation of 4-6Wh/m2 daily, is now a global leader in the total sum of solar systems installed per capita as high costs of connectivity continue to lock out most Kenyans from the national power grid.
+Kenya, which receives insolation of 4-6Wh/m2 daily, is now a global leader in the total sum of solar systems installed per capita as high connectivity costs continue to lock out most Kenyans from the national power grid.

 To promote the use of clean energy, the government has put in place incentives such as zero rating import duty and removing Value Added Tax on imported renewable energy systems.